edgebox-iot/ua-netinst-config/README.md

 The primary way to customize the installation process is done through the file `config/installer-config.txt`.

-If you want settings changed for your installation, you should **only** place that changed setting in the `config/installer-config.txt` file.
+If you want settings changed for your installation, you should **only** place that changed setting in the `image/installer-config.txt` file, after running the `make install` command.
 So for example if you want to have vim and aptitude installed by default, edit the file with the following contents:

 ```
 packages=vim,aptitude